cascadiajs/cascadiajs/app/markdown/2025/childcare.md

 Daytime: 8:00 am-6:00 pm<br/>
 Evening: 7:00 pm-10:00 pm

 You're welcome to drop off and pick up your child at any time during the shifts that you're signed up for.
-We ask that you take your child during lunch and dinner to give our caregivers a break; exact time TBD.
+We ask that you take your child during lunch and dinner to give our caregivers a break.

 <h2 id="location">Location</h2>

-The childcare room will be located in Town Hall in the Reading Room.
+Childcare will be located in Town Hall in the Green Room on the Forum level.

 <h2 id="bring">What to Bring</h2>